saran7d/AI-Powered-smart-surveillance-system/README.md

 ## Results and Impact
 The AI-Powered Smart Surveillance System significantly improves security by providing real-time threat detection and automated monitoring.
 Its integration of deep learning and computer vision reduces human intervention, enhances accuracy, and ensures a faster response to potential security threats.

 This project demonstrates the potential of AI-driven surveillance in various sectors, including smart cities, corporate security, and residential safety.
-It lays the groundwork for future advancements in autonomous monitoring systems, contributing to a safer and more secure environment.
+It lays the groundwork for future advancements in autonomous monitoring systems, contributing to a safer and more secure environment

 ## Articles Published / References
 * J. K. Patel, R. Singh, and M. Verma, “AI-Based Surveillance: Enhancing Security with Deep Learning and Computer Vision,” Journal of Artificial Intelligence Research, vol. 15, no. 3, April 2024.